 We have a number of staff who are trained to lead aspects of Well-being in school.
 These members of staff have attended accredited courses and lead the programmes in school.
 All staff in school have attended training on attachment and trauma in children.

 How do I access the programmes for my child?

-If you would like your child to attend one of the programmes, please contact Miss Wilson to discuss the programme you think is appropriate.
+If you would like your child to attend one of the programmes, please contact Miss Wilson to discuss the programme if you think it is appropriate.
 School staff may also recommend your child to a programme.
-When this happens Miss Wilson will contact you.
+When this happens, Miss Wilson will contact you.

 Are there any programmes for parents?

 Mrs Wardle has attended training for parents and is available for parents to speak too.
 We can also refer parents to parenting courses through the Early Help Service or CAMHS.